 - I’m putting up the Finale “raw” file here this time.
 If you download this, take note that the memory buttons wouldn’t appear; it’s a linked file issue that’s too complex to explain here.
 Also, if you find yourself unable to edit certain segments, it’s … my fault.
 I messed up the layers.
 Try switching to a different layer under the VIEW>SELECT LAYER function if you find yourself unable to change anything.

 - This arrangement follows the sequence of Danny’s original.
 However, the sounds are “inspired” by the (notorious) live performance by Leslie Cheung in 1985.
 It’s more symphonic in nature.

 - This is the first time I’m including expression marks.
 (The arc-arcs).
-I hate notating these.
+To be honest, I hate notating these.
 I’m also the sort of sloppy player who tends to ignore them.
 However, I concluded it’s impossible to use a solo instrument to mimic Danny’s singing without some sort of marked stylization.
 Do note that these are my interpretations of the song; I’m not necessarily right.
 Feel free to experiment.

 - I’d confess.
 I did this in a pop orchestra style because I recently uploaded a symphonic Christmas song.
-The orchestra registrations were … there on the Stagea beckoning me to reuse them for something else.
+The orchestra registrations were … there on the Stagea ELS-02C beckoning me to reuse them for something else.

 - I confess this too.
 My arc-arcs are probably wrong in various places.
 The last time I notated these were in 1990!